dougbutner/web-4/README.md

 While I'm going to lay out a possible solution to use biometrics in a "trustless" way that fits with web 3 ideals, personally I think it's a bad idea in general, and I won't be designing my Web 4 apps with it for quite some time, if ever, because I think social verification is more trustworthy for all stakeholders.

+## Are Time Tokens needed?
+For a minimal system, there is no need for a token to track time.
+Any stored time point can be calculated in real time to determine the user's weight in curation or consensus forming.
+Any on-chain datastore would do, and there's even possibilities for manual input through photo-hashing pictures of a user's inked response on a printed paper.

 ___
 # **2**
 ___